 Give your puppy alone time:

-If you’re able to spend all the time in the world with your great puppy but if you never provide your puppy with some alone time you can be developing a dysfunctional dog where once older won’t be able to function well when left alone.
+Suppose you’re able to spend all the time in the world with your puppy, that’s great!
+But if you never provide your puppy with some alone time, you can be developing a dysfunctional dog where once your puppy is older, he/she won’t be able to function when left alone.

-So provide your puppy with some alone time in the crate every day even if its just 15/30 mins a day to get your puppy comfortable being alone, be sure to leave your puppy with a chew toy or a puzzle toy yo entertain himself.
+So provide your puppy with some alone time in the crate every day, even if it’s just 15/30 mins a day.
+To get your puppy comfortable being alone, be sure to leave your puppy with a chew toy or a puzzle toy to entertain himself.

 Socialize and Expose:

-Puppies are always learning so be sure to socialize and expose your puppy to everything so your puppy will grow into a confident and balanced dog you can read more on how to socialize and expose your pup here****LINK
+Puppies are constantly learning, so be sure to socialize and expose your puppy to everything so your puppy will grow into a confident and balanced dog.
+You can read more on how to socialize and expose your pup here****LINK